RoonWu123/CS4296Group9Project/README.md

 # Parameters of notebook in both platforms
 <br>
 Both source code contain the same logic.
 The only differences betwee those source code are the part of data importing. <br>
-The functionality of the parameters are also attached to the source code markdown, so as the common possible options of parameters setting.<br>
+The functionality of the parameters are also attached to the source code markdown, so as the common possible options of parameters setting.
 ![image](https://user-images.githubusercontent.com/79595031/164979930-e95b020a-6c91-4ccd-8ccc-3f0a3b338bfc.png)

 The parameters can be modified in real time before running the code.
 Therefore, there will not be any parameter explanation in this readme.
 Please refer to the source code itself.<br>